Information from the Centers for Disease Control and Oregon Youth Authority

 It’s much safer to get the vaccine than to take your chances on getting the virus.

-OYA distributed these fliers to our youth in custody this week.
+OYA distributed these fliers to our youth in custody.
 They may be helpful to you as well.